Back to Hub

 Fast Drafts

-Fast drafts are conducted on Sleeper with a 2-minute timer per pick.
+Fast drafts are conducted on Sleeper with a 90-second timer per pick.

 Managers within each division will attempt to agree on a draft date and time.

-If a division cannot reach agreement before the end of the NFL preseason, the commissioner will assign a draft time between the end of preseason and the start of the regular season.
+If a division cannot reach agreement after the NFL Draft, the commissioner will assign a draft time before the start of the regular season.

 Slow Drafts